Josh-Matsuoka/League-CLI/README.md

-# League-CLI
+# league-cli
-CLI utilities for league of legends
+CLI utilities for League of Legends